-The EGR Monitor is supported by both "spark ignition" vehicles and "compression ignition" vehicles.
 The EGR Monitor is a "Two-Trip" Monitor.
 If a fault is found on the first trip, the computer temporarily saves the fault in its memory as a Pending Code.
 The computer does not command the MIL on at this time.
 If the fault is sensed again on the second trip, the computer commands the MIL "On," and saves the code in its long-term memory.

-Evaporative System (EVAP) Monitor - OBD2 vehicles are equipped with a fuel Evaporative system (EVAP) that helps prevent fuel vapors from evaporating into the air.
+Evaporative System (EVAP) Monitor - OBD 2 vehicles are equipped with a fuel Evaporative system (EVAP) that helps prevent fuel vapors from evaporating into the air.
 The EVAP system carries fumes from the fuel tank to the engine where they are burned during combustion.
 The EVAP system may consist of a charcoal canister, fuel tank cap, purge solenoid, vent solenoid, flow monitor, leak detector and connecting tubes, lines and hoses.